Aging Adults Need to Follow Prescribing Information When Taking Medications

 1. They don’t believe in taking medicine

-However, there are many situations where medications are absolutely necessary to manage a serious health condition.
+However, there are many situations where medications are necessary to manage a serious health condition.
 That’s why it’s essential to follow the doctor’s instructions.

 For example, instead of taking statins prescribed by their doctor for heart disease, someone might try to take fish oil supplements.

-Fish oil might be a helpful supplement for someone who doesn’t eat fish, but it can’t reduce the risk of heart attack or stroke like a prescription statin would.
+Fish oil might be a helpful supplement for someone who doesn’t eat fish, but it can’t reduce the risk of heart attack or stroke as a prescription statin would.
 Not taking the prescription could worsen the person’s health.

 2. They think not taking medication is harmless if they feel fine